Don’t Sweat The Small Stuff (1997) is a simple self-help book sharing a deep philosophical take on life.

 And cut some slack to the people who annoy.
 Chances are that nobody is actually out to annoy you, but that you are just having a bad day yourself.

 Our lives are a reflection of our thoughts.

 And if we can change our thoughts.

-The author says that a good way to take control of your mind and thoughts is to spend some time alone, like meditation, yoga or a walk in nature.
+The author says that a good way to take control of your mind and thoughts is to spend some time alone, like meditation, yoga, or a walk in nature.

-Don’t Sweat the Small Stuff has some content overlap with The Power of Now when it encourages the readers to focus on the present and to “live in the moment” instead of worrying of what might happen in the future.
+Don’t Sweat the Small Stuff has some content overlap with The Power of Now when it encourages the readers to focus on the present and to “live in the moment” instead of worrying about what might happen in the future.

 The present is the only time that exists: cherish it